 Although it’s difficult to confirm this interpretation, future detections of black hole mergers will allow for more accurate testing of this model.

-References: “An alternative interpretation of GW190412 as a binary black hole merger with a rapidly spinning secondary” by Ilya Mandel and Tassos Fragos, 20 April 2020, Accepted Astrophysical Journal Letters.
+References: “An alternative interpretation of GW190412 as a binary black hole merger with a rapidly spinning secondary” by Ilya Mandel and Tassos Fragos, 27 May 2020, The Astrophysical Journal Letters.